 If you have softened your butter too much, just put it back in the fridge for about 10-20 minutes, checking on it occasionally.

 TIP #1: If in a hurry, you can use your microwave to soften the butter.
 To do this you will need to set your microwave to the lowest power and microwave each stick in increments of 20 seconds, then 10 seconds and then 7 seconds, continuing in 7 second increments until the butter is soft, but not melted.
 Each time the time expires, you will need to rotate the stick of butter to get an even and gradual temperature increase.

 TIP #2: Cut butter into small pieces or use grater to grate butter to expedite the softening process.

-3. The condensed milk must be added in thirds or fourths, and each must be whipped (minimally) into the butter before next addition.
+- Add the sweetened condensed milk in thirds.
+Also, after each addition only minimally whip must be whipped (minimally) into the butter before next addition.
 Again, this will prevent the buttercream from becoming runny, or separating.

-4. Make sure both butter and condensed milk are room temperature, or the same temperature.
+- Start with ingredients that are the same temperature.
+Make sure both butter and condensed milk are room temperature or the same temperature.
 If you try adding cold condensed milk to whipped room temperature butter, most likely the butter will cool down too much and become hard, preventing it from being smooth, or worse yet – separate.

 If at this point your buttercream is too soft, just put it in the fridge for 30 minutes, and mix it every 10 minutes until it is proper consistency.